 How Do Vegan Athletes Get Enough Protein?

 Athletes have different nutritional needs than people who are not as active.
 Protein is vital for building muscle mass.
-For this reason, athletes do need to increase the amount of proteins eaten than the average person.
+For this reason, athletes do need to increase the number of proteins eaten than the average person.

 For vegan athletes, the average protein intake should be between .35-.87 grams of protein per pound to avoid weight loss and build healthy muscle mass.